 - The whole meal is ready in about 30 minutes, making it a quick weeknight dinner.

-- There’s no cashew cream, which means this recipe stays nut-free.
+- There's no cashews, which means this recipe is nut free.

 - You can add any type of protein to your noodles to make it more filling.